Sutton Grammar School: Old Suttonians and Freemasonry

-Freemasonry

 The school has links to Freemasonry, specifically the Athene Lodge, which meets at Sutton Masonic Hall.
 The lodge typically publishes a report in the school's annual publication, The Suttonian, with updates on the activities of the lodge and information for pupils and Old Suttonians considering joining.

 The lodge was established by a group of Old Suttonians who met in 1931 to consider forming a masonic lodge to meet in Sutton.
-On 25 January 1932, a petition bearing 23 signatures was forwarded to the Provincial Grand Master of Surrey, requesting approval from the Grand Master to grant a warrant of constitution to form a regular lodge to meet under the name “Athena” in reference to the close association to the school.
+On 25 January 1932, a petition bearing 23 signatures was forwarded to the Provincial Grand Master of Surrey, requesting approval from the Grand Master to grant a warrant of constitution to form a regular lodge to meet under the name "Athena" in reference to the close association to the school.
 (References are made to Athena, the Greek goddess of wisdom, in The Sutton School Song.)
 On 10 February 1932, news was received that the Provincial Grand Master, Charles, Prince of Wales, had approved the petition and it had been sent to the Grand Secretary of the United Grand Lodge of England.
-On 2 March 1932, a new warrant was issued under the slightly amended name of “Athene” and arrangements were put in place for the consecration ceremony to take place at Mark Masons' Hall, London, on 10 May 1932.
-Then-headmaster of the school, J A Cockshut, was invested as Senior Warden of the Lodge.
+On 2 March 1932, a new warrant was issued under the slightly amended name of "Athene" and arrangements were put in place for the consecration ceremony to take place at Mark Masons' Hall, London, on 10 May 1932.
+Then-headmaster of the school, J A Cockshutt, was invested as Senior Warden of the Lodge.

 In the following years, through loans and donations, Athene Lodge became a Hall Stone Lodge and then a Patron Lodge of the Royal Masonic Hospital in 1939.
 After World War II, information was received that the contract for the purchase of the Sutton Masonic Hall had been signed and exchanged, and the lodge contributed 300 guineas to become a shareholder.
 At a meeting on 17 December 1949, it was reported that a petition had been signed for a warrant of constitution for a Royal Arch Chapter to be attached to the lodge.
 At the following meeting in February 1950, it was reported that the petition had been approved by the Supreme Grand Chapter and the new Athene Chapter was consecrated on 9 May 1950.

 The lodge of instruction, which was sanctioned by the lodge at the first meeting after consecration, met at the school for the first 25 years.